docknetwork/planning/rfc/0000-template.md

 # Deferred Decisions

 *List the decisions that this RFC explicitly does not make.
-Optionally enumerate potential approaches to the listed desisions.*
+Optionally enumerate potential approaches to the listed decisions.*

 # Other Considerations